-Collection Highlight: The Scrapbooks of John Fuez, Indy race car fabricator and mechanic
+Collection Highlight: The Scrapbooks of John Feuz, Indy race car fabricator and mechanic

-Besides his clippings scrapbook, Fuez put together two binders of photos that spanned a wider timeline filled with photos, racing papers and other items relating to Indy car racing.
+Besides his clippings scrapbook, Feuz put together two binders of photos that spanned a wider timeline filled with photos, racing papers and other items relating to Indy car racing.

 The last of Feuz's three scrapbooks